Home

 4. Evaluate results

-→ Identify abnormalities, patterns and problems, if necessary, discuss them with the team.
+→ Identify anomalies, patterns and problems; discuss with the team if needed.

 5. Derive & test measures